pragma-/pbot/doc/VirtualMachine.md

 Now we need to restart the virtual machine itself so it loads the new serial device configuration.
 Switch back to the virtual machine window.
-Once the virtual machine has rebooted, log in as `root` and shut the virtual machine down with `shutdown now -h`.
+Once the virtual machine has rebooted, log in as `root` and shut the virtual machine down with:

+     guest$ shutdown now -h

 Once the machine has shutdown, bring it right back up with the following commands on the host: